jrnl-org/jrnl/docs/contributing.md

 If you have a feature request or idea for jrnl, please [open a new issue](https://github.com/jrnl-org/jrnl/issues/new/choose) and describe the goal of the feature, and any relevant use cases.
 We'll discuss the issue with you, and decide if it's a good fit for the project.

-When discussing new features, please keep in mind our design goals. jrnl strives to do one thing well.
+When discussing new features, please keep in mind our design goals. jrnl strives to [do one thing well](https://en.wikipedia.org/wiki/Unix_philosophy).
 To us, that means:

-* be _slim_
+* being _nimble_
-* have a simple interface
+* having a simple interface
-* avoid duplicating functionality
+* avoiding duplicating functionality

 ## Developing

 ### Getting your environment set up

-You will need to install [poetry](https://poetry.eustace.io/) to develop jrnl.
+You will need to install [poetry](https://python-poetry.org/) to develop jrnl.
 It will take care of all of the project's other dependencies.

 ### Understanding the branches